 DeMain began his career as a pianist and conductor in his native Youngstown, Ohio.
 He earned his bachelor’s and master’s degrees at The Juilliard School in New York City and made a highly acclaimed debut with the Pittsburgh Symphony Orchestra.
 DeMain was the second recipient of the Julius Rudel Award at New York City Opera and one of the first six conductors to receive the Exxon/National Endowment for the Arts Conductor Fellowship for his work with the St. Paul Chamber Orchestra.

 DeMain holds honorary degrees from the University of Nebraska and Edgewood College and he is a Fellow of the Wisconsin Academy of Sciences, Arts and Letters.
-He resides in Madison with his wife, Barbara.
-Their daughter, Jennifer, is a UW-Madison graduate.
+He resides in Madison.
+His daughter, Jennifer, is a UW-Madison graduate.